 The Fund is subject to various risks, including the principal risks noted below, any of which may adversely affect the Fund's NAV, trading price, yield, total return and ability to meet its investment objective.
 You could lose all or part of your investment in the Fund, and the Fund could underperform other investments.
+To the extent the Fund invests indirectly through an underlying fund, references to the Fund will also generally apply to an underlying fund as well.
 The order of the below risk factors does not indicate the significance of any particular risk factor.